For Karen, on our 30th anniversary (orig. written May 2010)

 NOW, here’s my advice.

-The second girl: Now, do you see the young woman who is also very nice-looking, but isn’t obsessed with how she looks?
-Is she the one who makes sure the elderly guests get a piece of cake, and has a smile and friendly words for them?
+The second: Now, do you see the young woman who is equally nice-looking, but isn’t obsessed with how she looks?
+Is she the one who makes sure the elderly guests get a piece of cake, and has a smile and a friendly word for them?
 Who is helpful to the hostess?
 Who keeps an eye open for cute guys but talks to everyone, men and women of all ages?
 Who is happy to chat with you, but doesn’t play those shallow flirtation games?

 Brother, take it from me, I know whereof I speak:

-In 30 years, the first girl will still be a “princess”, only three decades older and significantly less mesmerizing.
+In 30 years, the first one will still be a “princess”, only three decades older and significantly less mesmerizing.

-In 30 years, the second girl will still be your queen, older, yes, but more fascinating and charming by the day.
+In 30 years, the second one will still be your queen, older, yes, but more fascinating and charming by the day.

-Admire the first girl, sure.
+Admire the first woman, sure.
 But do whatever you can, my friend, to marry the second one.

 “Some advice for young men.
 About the Ladies,” by Gary S. Shogren, Professor of New Testament, Seminario ESEPA, San José, Costa Rica